-Particulars of interested person transactions required to be disclosed under Rule 907 of the Listing Manual are as follows:
+Particulars of interested person transactions required to be disclosed under Rule 907 of the SGX-ST Listing Manual are as follows:

-Name of Interested Person Aggregate value of all interested person person transactions in FY 2013 (excluding transactions less than \$100,000 and transactions conducted under any shareholders' mandate pursuant to Rule 920) (\$'000) Hong Leong Investment Holdings Pte.
-Ltd. group of companies - Receipt of corporate and management services 292 Not applicable
+Name of Interested Person Aggregate value of all interested person transactions in FY 2014 (excluding transactions less than \$100,000 and transactions conducted under any shareholders' mandate pursuant to Rule 920) (\$'000) Aggregate value of all interested person transactions conducted in FY 2014 under shareholders' mandate pursuant to Rule 920 (excluding transactions less than \$100,000) (\$'000) Hong Leong Investment Holdings Pte.
+Ltd. group of companies - Lease of office premises 18,118 Not applicable - Receipt of cleaning, security and building 111 Not applicable maintenance services - Receipt of corporate secretarial services 324 Not applicable